-The Registrar's Office has provided comprehensive information about course election for entering students on their website, including dates/times and detailed guides at: http://www.dartmouth.edu/~reg/guides/csel/csel_student.html
+The Registrar's Office has provided comprehensive information about course election for entering students on their website, including dates/times in the Course Election Reference Guide.

 The D-Plan: What it is and how it works

 The D-Plan refers simply to a student's enrollment pattern - which term(s) s/he will be on campus, which term(s) s/he will be doing an off-campus program (i.e., registered for classes but not in Hanover), and which term(s) will be off.